crypdick/dash-wind-streaming/README.md

 **Dash Wind Streaming App**

 This app queries a SQL database every second and uses the data to update the wind speed diagram and the wind direction diagram.

-The wind speed values are then binned in real time to generate the wind histogram data.
+The wind speed values are then binned in real time to generate the wind histogram plot.

 This app is hosted [here](https://dash-wind-streaming.herokuapp.com/dash/gallery/live-wind-data/)